-As an aid to students, teachers and parents dealing with the challenges of home learning, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
-Day by day, we will be sharing a bite size introduction to a historical figure, event or period – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
+As an aid to students, teachers and parents, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
+We’ve shared bite size introductions to historical figures, events and periods – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.

 Before we make a start on our A-Z, we’re turning to Gombrich himself, to take us on a majestic journey from ancient history to modern, in just under 700 words.

 E. H. Gombrich: Imagine time as a river, and that we are ﬂying high above it in an aeroplane.
 Far below you can just make out the mountain caves of the mammoth-hunters, and the steppes where the ﬁrst cereals grew.
 Those distant dots are the pyramids and the Tower of Babel.
 In these lowlands the Jews once tended their ﬂocks.
 This is the sea the Phoenicians sailed across.

 ‘Imagine time as a river, and that we are ﬂying high above it in an aeroplane.’